kmsquire/julia/doc/stdlib/base.rst

 .. function:: Dict{K,V}()

    Construct a hashtable with keys of type K and values of type V

+.. function:: OrderedDict{K,V}()

+   Construct a hashtable with keys of type K and values of type V, and in which the key-value pairs are ordered.

 .. function:: has(collection, key)